- Booster Gold

 Despite the opposition, Booster remained focused on his real goal: the salvation of Blue Beetle, a task that proved tougher than expected.
 Booster's attempts to change time resulted in a catastrophic alternate timeline, where Maxwell Lord had enslaved the world.
 Booster reluctantly returned to his own "solidified time" finally forced to come to terms with his friend's death.

 Having finally accepted the death of Ted Kord, Booster joined several teams.
 Booster Gold, Green Lantern II, Rip Hunter, Superman and Skeets traveled through time in search of Batman, lost in time by the machinations of Darkseid.
-As a result of this team, Booster met Starfire II and Claw in the ancient past and witnessed the birth of the Linear Woman in the distant future.
+On this quest, Booster met Starfire II and Claw in the ancient past and witnessed the birth of the Linear Woman in the distant future.
 Booster also joined Blue Beetle III, Captain Atom, Fire, Ice, Power Girl, and Rocket Red #07 against a resurrected Maxwell Lord, who had managed to convince the world that he never existed.

 This new timeline immediately began repeating history.
-Deciding to be more proactively involved in global affairs, the United Nations renewed their sponsorship of the Justice League, to be called the Justice League International.
-Their first decision was to immediately enlist Booster Gold to lead the international group which would include both familiar faces, such as Fire and Ice, as well as newcomers August General in Iron and Godiva.
+Deciding to be more proactively involved in global affairs, the United Nations chose to sponsor their own version of the Justice League, to be called the Justice League International.
+Their first decision was to immediately enlist Booster Gold to lead the group which would include established heroes, such as Fire and Ice, as well as newcomers August General in Iron and Godiva.
 Andre Briggs, head of United Nations Intelligence, was appointed as the U.N. liaison in this new JLI.
-Befitting his new, high-profile position, Booster took the opportunity to make his first major revision to his costume in several years.

 Booster eventually resurfaced in the 19th century suffering from severe memory loss.
-Though Booster may have forgotten his life in the future, he still knew right from wrong.
-Assuming a temporary poisition as sheriff of Red River Junction, Booster joined forces with Jonah Hex to bring bank robbers and murderers to justice.
+Though he may have forgotten his life in the future, he still knew right from wrong.
+Assuming a temporary position as sheriff of Red River Junction, Booster joined forces with Jonah Hex to bring bank robbers and murderers to justice.
 Unfortunately, he was mysteriously drawn back into the timestream before he could complete his self-appointed mission.

 The future has yet to be written.